-

 Contacts

-Pick-up volleyball was formed to provide the opportunity for both men and women who enjoy volleyball to play pick-up games during the fall and spring semester.
+Pick-up volleyball was formed to provide the opportunity for students who enjoy volleyball to play pick-up games during the fall and spring semester.
+The club primarily meets in Memorial Hall, but will also play outside on the sand volleyball court when weather permits.

 Contacts